 New York City subway scare suspect taken into police custody

-NEW YORK (AP) — A man suspected of placing two devices that looked like pressure cookers in a New York City subway station, causing an evacuation and roiling Friday's morning commute, has been apprehended, police said.
+NEW YORK (AP) — A man suspected of placing two devices that looked like pressure cookers in a New York City subway station on Friday, causing an evacuation and snarling the morning commute, has been apprehended, police said.

-Chief of Detectives Dermot Shea tweeted Saturday morning that a man seen in surveillance video holding one of the objects — which police identified as rice cookers —was taken into custody.
+Chief of Detectives Dermot Shea tweeted Saturday morning that a man seen in surveillance video holding one of the objects was taken into custody.
+Police identified the objects as rice cookers and determined they were not explosives.

+Police say the man was located around 12:45 a.m.
+Saturday in the Bronx and taken to a hospital for treatment and observation.
+Police did not specify what, if any, injuries or condition he was being treated for.

+A West Virginia sheriff's department identified the man as Larry Kenton Griffin II, of Bruno, West Virginia and said he had a criminal history in the state.

+"Whether it's tools or a fishing pole or something like that like he'll pick up one thing and leave it there and then pick up another and then leave it there and I've watched him do stuff like that a bunch of times," she told the station, WSAZ-TV.

+It wasn't immediately known if Griffin had a lawyer representing him in the New York case.
+No charges have been announced.

-Police said cameras captured a man pulling the cookers out of a shopping cart and placing them in the Fulton Street subway station near the World Trade Center in lower Manhattan.
+New York City police said security cameras captured a man pulling the cookers out of a shopping cart and placing them in the Fulton Street subway station near the World Trade Center in lower Manhattan.

 A third cooker of the same make, year and model was found about 2 miles away (3 kilometers) on a sidewalk in the Chelsea neighborhood, prompting another police investigation.

-Police have stressed that so far, it isn't clear if the man was trying to frighten people or merely throwing the objects away.
+Police stressed at a news conference on Friday that it wasn't clear if the man was trying to frighten people or merely throwing the objects away.

 "I would stop very short of calling him a suspect," said John Miller, the New York Police Department's top counterterror official.